-In accordance with your request, we have estimated the prospective resources, as of December 31, 2024, to the Reconnaissance Energy Africa Ltd. (ReconAfrica) interest in certain prospects and leads located in the Damara Fold and Thrust Belt (Damara) play area and the Karoo Rift play area of Petroleum Exploration License (PEL) 73 in the Kavango Basin, northeastern Namibia.
+In accordance with your request, we have estimated the prospective resources, as of March 31, 2024, to the Reconnaissance Energy Africa Ltd. (ReconAfrica) interest in certain prospects and leads located in the Damara Fold and Thrust Belt (Damara) play area and the Karoo Rift play area of Petroleum Exploration License (PEL) 73 in the Kavango Basin, northeastern Namibia.
 It is our understanding that ReconAfrica owns a 90 percent interest in PEL 73.
-The Namibian state oil company, NAMCOR, owns the remaining 10 percent interest in PEL 73, and ReconAfrica carries NAMCOR's costs through the development stage.
+The Namibian state oil company, NAMCOR, owns the remaining 10 percent interest in PEL 73 and ReconAfrica carries NAMCOR's costs through the development stage.
 The current two-year exploration phase of PEL 73 ends January 29, 2026; however, with potential phase add-ons, the term could be extended by three years, to January 29, 2029.
-The preparation date of this report is January 1, 2025; we did not consider any geological, engineering, or financial data for this evaluation after that date.
+It is our understanding that, as of November 2023, ReconAfrica has divested its interests in Malva, Mundo Nuevo, and Topen Fields located in Chiapas, Mexico; therefore, these fields are not included in this report.
+The preparation date of this report is April 1, 2024; we did not consider any geological, engineering, or financial data for this evaluation after that date.